AvanishCodes/classgen/README.md

 Example:

-> `python3 -m classgenerator ClassName member1,member2,member3`
+> `python3 -m classgen ClassName member1,member2,member3`

 ## Following is in the development phase